proteanhq/protean/docs/user/application/repository.rst

 Repositories
 ============

 Repositories are responsible for loading and persisting aggregates, including all elements in the aggregate's composition.
 A repository uses Data Access Objects (DAO) to access the persistency layer.
-See :ref:`dao` for more information on using DAOs.
+See :ref:`dao` for more information on using Data Access Objects.

-At first glance, repositories and DAOs seem similar and to be doing the same function.
+At first glance, repositories and Data Access Objects seem similar and to be doing the same function.
 But a repository leans towards the domain in its functionality.
-It contains methods and implementations that cleary identify what the domain is trying to ask/do with the persistence store.
-DAOs, on the other hand, talk the language of the database.
-A repository works in conjuction with the DAO layer to operate on the persistence store.
+It contains methods and implementations that clearly identify what the domain is trying to ask/do with the persistence store.
+DAO, on the other hand, talk the language of the database.
+A repository works in conjunction with the DAO layer to operate on the persistence store.

 This separation is necessary because we want the domain layer to be agnostic to the underlying persistence store implementation.
-DAOs are concrete implementations, one per persistence store, and are built as plugins to Protean.
+DAO are concrete implementations, one per persistence store, and are built as plugins to Protean.
 You can switch between them without having to touch your domain functionality just by replacing plugins in your application configuration.

 A Repository can be defined and registered with the help of ``@domain.repository`` decorator: